Redshift space three-point correlation function of IGM at $z<0.48$: Simulations

 \subsection{Distributions of $b$-parameter and $N_{\rm HI}$}

 To begin with, we explore how well the simulations reproduce the observed \NHI\ and $b$ distributions.
 In panel (a) of Fig.~\ref{NHI_b_sim}, we compare the cumulative distribution function of the $b$-parameter of \lya\ absorbers found in MBII simulation with the observed distribution.
 We find that the simulation produces lower $b$-values (median b of $\sim 25.0$ \kms) in comparison to the observations (median $b$ of $\sim 34.4$ \kms). \citet{Nasir2017} have found Sherwood simulations also to produce low-$b$ values.
-The median b-values are 24.4, 24.7 and 26.1 \kms for models 80-512, 80-512-ps13 and 80-512-ps13+agn respectively for clouds with \NHI$>10^{12.5}$ cm$^{-2}$.
+The median $b$-values are 24.4, 24.7 and 26.1 \kms for models 80-512, 80-512-ps13 and 80-512-ps13+agn respectively for { absorbers} with \NHI$>10^{12.5}$ cm$^{-2}$.

 This issue of hydrodynamical simulations at low-$z$ is discussed in the literature \citep{viel2016,gaikwad2017b,Nasir2017}.
 The solution can come from additional heating sources not considered in these simulations and/or from the inclusion of sub-grid micro-turbulence missing in the simulations \citep[as explored in][]{oppenheimer2009, gaikwad2017b}.
-We consider the second case by introducing additional line broadening by adding a non-thermal micro-turbulence $b_{\rm turb}$ component to the line-width parameter $b$ in quadrature ($b^2=b^2_{\rm thermal}+b^2_{\rm turb}$) \citep[see][]{gaikwad2017b}.
-We perform Voigt profile decomposition and obtain \NHI\ and $b$-parameters using {\sc VIPER} for this case also.
+We consider the second case by introducing additional line broadening by adding a non-thermal micro-turbulence $b_{\rm turb}$ component to the Doppler parameter $b$ in quadrature \citep[$b^2=b^2_{\rm thermal}+b^2_{\rm turb}$, see][]{gaikwad2017b}. { This micro-turbulence term is added to the temperature field along the simulated sightlines before calculating the transmitted flux.} We perform Voigt profile decomposition and obtain \NHI\ and $b$-parameters using {\sc viper}.
 As can be seen in panel (a) of Fig.~\ref{NHI_b_sim}, by adding a constant non-thermal turbulence term ($b_{\rm turb}\sim 20$ \kms), we match the median of the observed $b$-distribution.